 I have a couple questionnaires I use to help assess both the stress we know about and the stress we don’t know about.
 Applying more than one method to figure out what is going on at the root is key to successful treatment.

-With the astonishing rise of autoimmune diseases we need effective treatment strategies.
-Studies on LDN are still limited however we can use this information along with what is being seen clinically.
-LDN is not going to be supported by the pharmaceuticals so this is part of why we aren’t seeing more research.
-Treatments that don’t make big pharma lots of money are unlikely to be given much attention by the conventional system.
+With the astonishing rise of autoimmune diseases, we need effective treatment strategies.
+Studies on low dose naltrexone (LDN) are encouraging.
+We can use this information along with what is being seen clinically or anecdotally.
+Treatments that are safe but don’t bring in lots of money are unlikely to be given much attention by the conventional system.
+Research dollars will also be limited.

 The studies that do exist include treatment on cancer, multiple sclerosis, Crohn’s disease, fibromyalgia, and autism.
 For patients with Crohn’s the rate of remission was 70% with complete healing of the gastrointestinal mucosa without any side effects.
 If you know anyone with Crohn’s disease you’ll understand how debilitating the disease can be and conventional treatments are often ineffective so this is very encouraging.

 I’ve had patients who don’t feel well but don’t know why.
 This can be a major factor in mental health especially when their doctor has told them their symptoms are in their head.
-Yes this actually happens and in fact two patients this week have reported this to me in clinic.
 I look for indications of specific autoimmune disorders in lab work.
 When a patient feels better on an autoimmune protocol this is sometimes enough to explore LDN as a treatment.
-With no side effects and positive results there is little reason not to.
-One patient was able to stop strong painkillers after 20 years of use.
-These stories are what I live for.
+With no side effects and positive results, there is little reason not to.
+One patient was able to stop daily use of opiods after 20 years of use.
+These stories are why I do what I do.

-The root is the gut.
 I’m going to tackle some of the most common autoimmune conditions by looking at the latest research.
-What is significant for all autoimmune disease is that conventional treatments fall short.
+What is significant for autoimmunity is that conventional treatments fall short.
 New approaches are badly needed.
 Good results are being found with an anti-inflammatory diet like the autoimmune paleo reset along with prebiotic fibres that nourish beneficial bacteria.
 I also use herbs to soothe the intestinal lining and further reduce inflammation.
 Other therapies like low dose naltrexone have been very helpful for my patients.

 Genetics and environment play an important role in autoimmunity.
 An ancestral diet with significantly more fibre and no processed foods has excellent outcomes.
 It is naturally lower in carbohydrate.
 Processed grains and grains in general were introduced recently in our evolution.
 Our biology does not tolerate these foods especially in the quantities they are being consumed.
 The high carb, low fat diet has led to many problems including overeating.
 Higher fat whole foods are more satiating and safe as long as they aren’t combined with refined sweeteners.